kjgilbert/kjgilbert.github.io/research.md

 My research focuses on the impact complex demographic histories have on evolutionary processes through time and space.
 The interactions of mutation, gene flow, genetic drift, and selection can be greatly altered in non-equilibrium scenarios.
-Most recently I have addressed these questions by studying local adaptation and the accumulation of deleterious mutation load during range expansions.
-I have previously investigated the accuracy of methods for estimating effective population size in the presence of migration.
-During a short post-doc at the University of Toronto, I also investigated the accuracy of methods for inferring the distribution of fitness effects (DFE) for new mutations under scenarios of various mating and reproductive systems that are expected to bias these estimates.
-During my current post-doc at the University of Bern, I am further studying the dynamics of species range expansions and shifts under various demographic and mutational scenarios.

-I generally aim to address my research questions through both theoretical simulation-based approaches, as well as through validation and testing with empirical data.
-My future work will involve comparing my models to real-world genomic data from humans, plants, and applicable other species.
+I aim to study these processes through a combination of theoretical and empirical approaches to inform our understanding of local adaptation, mutation load, evolution of recombination modifiers, and the distribution of fitness effects for new mutations (DFE).

+A portion of my research is devoted to methods testing and development where I have worked on methods for *Q<sub>ST</sub>*-*F<sub>ST</sub>* comparisons and investigated the biases associated with evolutionary inference approaches through analysis of simulated data, including inference of the DFE and estimation of effective population size.

 ![photo](https://github.com/kjgilbert/kjgilbert.github.io/raw/master/extras/Fst_Photo.png)